-Inventories are valued at the lower of cost or market using the specific identification method.
-Inventory consists of serialized parts used in the repair of compression units.
+Inventory consists of serialized and non-serialized parts used primarily in the repair of compression units.
+Serialized parts inventories are valued at the lower of cost or market value using the specific identification method, while non-serialized parts inventory is valued using the weighted average cost method.
 Purchases of these assets are considered operating activities in the consolidated statement of cash flows.

-The reserve for slow moving and obsolete inventory was \$0.4 million as of December 31, 2014 and 2013.
+Significant components of inventories as of December 31, 2015 and 2014 are as follows (in thousands):